IBM-Watson/aios-data-distribution/Score function templates for drift detection.md

 ```
   *  _**Limitations for running in WML local mode:**_
-        - If a model is trained and deployed using WML Auto AI the local mode does not work as the right runtime used to traint he model is not known
+        - If a model is trained and deployed using WML Auto AI the local mode does not work as the right runtime used to train the model is not known
         - If a model is generated and deployed using WML Model Builder  - the local mode does not work as WML python client does not support this context.

 ### Online Scoring V3: <a name="OnlineScoringV3"></a>